 Preventing data loss with informed IT asset disposition planning

 Firms invest heavily in solutions to secure their IT infrastructure when it is in use.
 But what about all those devices with intact data that leave the institution every day as a part of warranty returns, service requests, and asset disposition?
 How are they protected from theft, improper disposal and just plain carelessness?
-Hear from executives at Lake City Bank, TransUnion and OurHealth about the programs they put in place to mitigate this risk and ensure they have a robust ITAD system that treats their surplus IT equipment as assets and not liabilities.
+Hear from executives at Lake City Bank, OurHealth, and Compliance Standards about the programs they put in place to mitigate this risk and ensure they have a robust ITAD system that treats their surplus IT equipment as assets and not liabilities.

 Wednesday, November 8, 2017